graalvm/graalvm-demos/native-image-reflection-example/README.md

     You will see a `ClassNotFoundException` exception, similar to:
     ```shell
     Exception in thread "main" java.lang.ClassNotFoundException: StringReverser
+	    at org.graalvm.nativeimage.builder/com.oracle.svm.core.hub.ClassForNameSupport.forName(ClassForNameSupport.java:122)
+	    at org.graalvm.nativeimage.builder/com.oracle.svm.core.hub.ClassForNameSupport.forName(ClassForNameSupport.java:86)
+	    at java.base@21/java.lang.Class.forName(DynamicHub.java:1346)
+	    at java.base@21/java.lang.Class.forName(DynamicHub.java:1309)
-        at java.lang.Class.forName(DynamicHub.java:1338)
+	    at java.base@21/java.lang.Class.forName(DynamicHub.java:1302)
-        at java.lang.Class.forName(DynamicHub.java:1313)
+	    at ReflectionExample.main(ReflectionExample.java:68)
-        at ReflectionExample.main(ReflectionExample.java:25)
+	    at java.base@21/java.lang.invoke.LambdaForm$DMH/sa346b79c.invokeStaticInit(LambdaForm$DMH)
     ```

     This shows that, from its static analysis, the `native-image` tool was unable to determine that class `StringReverser` is used by the application and therefore did not include it in the native executable.

 ## Example with Configuration

 To build a native executable containing references to the classes and methods that are accessed via reflection, provide the `native-image` utility with a configuration file that specifies the classes and corresponding methods.
-(For more information about configuration files, see [Reflection Use in Native Images](https://www.graalvm.org/latest/reference-manual/native-image/dynamic-features/Reflection/).
+For more information about configuration files, see [Reflection Use in Native Images](https://www.graalvm.org/latest/reference-manual/native-image/dynamic-features/Reflection/).
 You can create this file by hand, but a more convenient approach is to generate it using the tracing agent.
 The agent writes the configuration for you automatically when you run your application (for more information, see [Assisted Configuration with Tracing Agent](https://www.graalvm.org/latest/reference-manual/native-image/metadata/AutomaticMetadataCollection/#tracing-agent)).

 The following steps demonstrate how to use the tracing agent tool, and its output, to create a native executable that relies on reflection.